OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/5 August 2009.md

 ## Spiritual Practices & Ritual

-- Breathing and meditation are foundational and should continue regularly.
 - A specific dance discovered resembling a slow crane movement is significant and relevant.

 ---